-- (1) Access by the Student: A student shall have access to records maintained by any University Unit which bears the student name or other personal identifier in accordance with the policies and protocols of the University or as provided for by the Alberta Freedom of Information and Protection of Privacy Act. - (2) Access by University of Alberta Employees: Employees may access only that personal information in students' records if access to the information is necessary to fulfill their employment duties. - (3) Access by Others: - a.
+Access by the Student: A student shall have access to records maintained by any University Unit which bears the student name or other personal

+- Access by University of Alberta Employees: Employees may access only that personal information in students' records if access to the information is necessary to fulfill their employment duties. - (3) Access by Others:

+- a.
 Except as noted in §23.9.4(3)b. below, personal information will not be disclosed to others without the express consent of the student unless in accordance with the provisions of the Alberta Freedom of Information and Protection of Privacy Act or an Information Sharing agreement or Research agreement or Common Program or Service Agreement of the University. - b.
 In accordance to the Freedom of Information and Protection of Privacy Act, the University can confirm to a third party that a student is registered in a program at the University unless the student has requested in writing that this information not be disclosed.
 The University can also disclose to an inquiry information that has been made publicly available such as name, date of convocation, and degree, diploma or certificate awarded unless the student has requested that this information not be disclosed.